 In the Payment methods box, click Manage payment methods.
 Remove any payment methods you don’t want in your Google account.

-Using Your Google Account Safely
+Improve Your Google Account Security And Privacy

 Every few months, run the Security Checkup.
 Act on the results as necessary.